Loading...

 highlights typical strong use cases for cost plus—semi-finished goods sold between affiliates, long-term buy-and-supply arrangements, and many controlled services transactions.

-LVAIGS eligibility is narrower than it looks: advisory, R&D support, procurement of raw materials for manufacturing, and treasury services are among the categories the OECD explicitly excludes.
+LVAIGS eligibility is narrower than it looks: services of corporate senior management, R&D, purchasing raw materials used in manufacturing or production, and financial transactions are among the categories the OECD excludes.
 Document why a service qualifies before defaulting to the 5% mark-up.

 TNMM examines the net profitability of the tested party relative to an appropriate base (commonly sales, total costs, or assets) and compares that outcome to independent comparable companies.